jdbbackup/jdbbackup-docker/README.md

 # jdbbackup-docker
-A ready to use docker container that schedules and executes the backup of a database.
+A ready to use docker container that schedules and executes the backup of a data sources.

 ## How to use it
 You should provide a json configuration file with the following format